git-cola/git-cola/README.md

 exists.
 That is normally the case when you run the *msysGit bash* and not the *Git for Windows bash* (look [here](http://msysgit.github.com/) for the differences).

+## GOODIES

+*git-cola* ships with an interactive rebase editor called *git-xbase*.
+*git-xbase* can be used to reorder and choose commits and can be launched independently of the main *git-cola* interface, e.g.:

+    GIT_SEQUENCE_EDITOR=$PWD/share/git-cola/bin/git-xbase git rebase -i master